-India has traditionally had close ties to Iran and been unwilling to impose stringent sanctions.
-Historically, India has imported roughly 12 million barrels of Iranian crude oil every month that accounted for 10% of all Indian oil imports, making Iran their largest supplier after Saudi Arabia.
-As Iran's image throughout the Arab world has foundered, however, and international pressure on the regime has increased, India has practiced a more assertive foreign policy with Tehran.
-Leaked diplomatic cables have revealed India's growing interest in the Iranian sanctions regime and increasing cooperation with the US and EU.
-Former foreign secretary Nirupama Rao had asked then US ambassador Tim Roemer in February 2010, "in the future the GOI be accorded the opportunity to take part in pre-sanction consultations."
-186
+India has traditionally had close ties to Iran and has been unwilling to impose stringent sanctions.
+Historically, India has imported roughly 12 million barrels of Iranian crude oil every month that accounted for 10% of all Indian oil imports, making Iran its largest supplier after Saudi Arabia.246 As Iran's image throughout the Arab world has foundered, however, and international pressure on the regime has increased, India has practiced a more assertive foreign policy with Tehran.
+Leaked diplomatic cables have, however, revealed India's growing interest in the Iranian sanctions regime and increasing cooperation with the US and EU.
+Former foreign secretary Nirupama Rao had asked then US ambassador Tim Roemer in February 2010 that, "in the future the GOI be accorded the opportunity to take part in pre-sanction consultations."247

-India has cut its imports enough to garner two sanctions wavers by the US.
+India cut its imports enough to garner two sanctions waivers by the US.
 In May 2012, junior oil Minister R.P.N.
-Singh said that India would reduce its purchase of Iranian oil by 11% following pressure from the US.
-The However, India imported some 344,000 barrels per day from January-July 2012, down from roughly 352,000 barrels per day in the same period a year before.
-Like Japan, the Indian government has offered state-backed insurance to shipping companies transporting Iranian oil to India and has allowed.
-The Indian government has offered state-backed insurance to shipping companies transporting Iranian oil to India and has allowed.
+Singh said that India would reduce its purchase of Iranian oil by 11% following pressure from the US.248 However, India imported some 344,000 barrels per day from January-July 2012, down from roughly 352,000 barrels per day in the same period a year before.249 Like Japan, the Indian government has offered state-backed insurance to shipping companies transporting Iranian oil to India and has allowed ships with state-backed Iranian insurance to export to India.250

 But India has shown less enthusiasm for reducing its Iranian oil imports than other countries.
 In October, Indian Oil Minister S Jaipal Reddy stated at the Indian Petroctech 2012 Conference that, "We are neither trying to reduce nor increase imports from Iran...For India, energy security is a truly central issue.
-India is likely to emerge as one of the top 3rd or 4th importers in the world, of all energy forms - oil, coal, gas and uranium."
-190
+India is likely to emerge as one of the top 3rd or 4th importers in the world, of all energy forms - oil, coal, gas and uranium."251